 Message from the Chair

-Welcome to the Department of Biological Sciences at University of the Sciences.
+Welcome to the web pages of the Department of Biological Sciences at University of the Sciences.
 It is a great pleasure to greet prospective students, current students, alumni, and friends.
 As the University of the Sciences continues to grow and develop, so too does our department.
 We added two new research-intensive members to our permanent faculty from searches conducted last academic year.